-- If you have pain that limits your function, you may be able to request an early move-in date.
+- If you have symptoms that limit your function, you may be able to request an early move-in date.
 This can help to reduce some of the stress of the busy move in hustle.

 - First-year orientation is a fun way to meet people and explore your school, but it’s OK to pace yourself a bit.
 Orientations can be quite busy, but you usually don’t have to attend every event.
 Ask around and find out what is essential and where you might benefit from taking a break or spending time getting to know a few classmates in a more relaxed setting.